Fixed point theorems for small divisors problems: Abstract

 \section{Abstract}

-In the seventies', Zehnder found a Nash-Moser type implicit function theorem in the analytic set-up.
-This theorem has found many applications in dynamical systems although its applications require, as a general rule, some efforts.
-We develop further the analytic theory and give fixed point theorems with direct applications to the study of dynamical systems.
+In the seventies, Zehnder established a Nash-Moser type implicit function theorem in the analytic setting.
+This theorem has found many applications in dynamical systems, although its use typically requires substantial technical effort.
+We further develop the analytic theory and give fixed point theorems with direct applications to dynamical systems.